opiter09/Fossil-Fighters-Randomizer/README.md

   be the only oddity, but who knows
 - Teams are not matched 1-to-1, for maximum chaos.
 They also edit only the vivosaur, not their levels or numbers of moves
+- Legendaries are not altered, nor can anything be turned into them
 - If you randomize teams, your starter can be Water-type, because who cares then

 Also, you download this by pressing the green "Code" button and choosing "Download ZIP," and